-Writing the blog was my way of speaking out and sharing with others that not being able to have children can be emotionally scarring and not as simple as get on with life.
-Pangs of sadness continue to arise from time-to-time and I don’t believe that is something you ever get over.
+Writing the blog was my way of speaking out and sharing with others that not being able to have children can be emotionally scarring and not as simple as getting on with life.
+Pangs of sadness continue to arise from time to time and I don’t believe that is something you ever get over.
 It is a true loss, which unfortunately is not well understood.

 I think many people assume you go, oh well, that’s not going to happen, let’s have lots of fun—booze-up, travel and have a raunchy sex life.
 Yet, for many people, it is more like, I don’t know what the point of getting out of bed is, let alone having sex.

-It has never got to this point for my husband and I. However, I understand the thinking of what is it all for?
+It has never gotten to this point for my husband and me.
+However, I understand the thinking: what is it all for?
 What is the point?
 Is my life meaningful and worthwhile?

 Finding meaning in a life without children

 The lady who reached out to me in response to the MyOtherhood blog told me that she resonated with what I’d said but wanted to know: How do you cope with this sense of loss?
 How do you fill your time?

 She spoke of being ‘stuck’, of feeling that she and her partner were just going to become boring old people before old age.

 And these are fair concerns given that it is conventional for us to (or assume we can) live our twenties free and easy, settle down, have kids and retire soon after they leave home.
 By default, the kids’ chapter of life can provide the meaning of life for a good twenty years.
 Consequently, for many parents, for a good twenty years, they don’t have to ponder the question: what is the purpose of my life?
 Because their job, their purpose, is to raise well-adjusted kids.